GreptimeTeam/docs/docs/developer-guide/meta/admin-api.md

 ## /leader HTTP endpoint

-The `/leader` endpoint accepts Get HTTP requests.
-Use this endpoint to query the leader's addr of your meta instance.
+The `/leader` endpoint accepts GET HTTP requests and you can use this endpoint to query the leader's addr of your meta instance.

 ### Definition